skyeblu7/sigARCH_Labs/README.md

 14.)
 On the left side under "Flow Navigator" all the way at the bottom under "Open Hardware Manager", click "Program Device", and select the option it gives you
 15.)
 A pop-up shows up, click "Program".
 If LD0 is flashing, it means the program is working
 16.)
 Praise your overlord for making this guide, I accept bitcoin: 1AUPBqqqQj282BQsCxr8jUAaUovDP1R9xu

+  # Using Visual Studio as your text editor

+1.)
+Open Vivado
+2.)
+On the toolbar at the top, click on "Tools" and then "Settings"
+3.)
+On the pop-up menu, click on "Text Editor" then the box with the three dots in it
+4.)
+In the textbox that shows up, you will need to paste in the path to visual studio's launcher and some extra stuff

+something like this:
+- C:/Users/[username]/AppData/Local/Programs/Microsoft VS Code/code.exe -g [file name]:[line number]

+5.) then click "OK", "Apply", "OK"